 Urey decided he would try to find ‘heavy hydrogen.’

 His calculations suggested its boiling point would be higher than normal hydrogen’s, which meant that the proportion of heavy hydrogen in a sample could be increased by removing normal hydrogen in a low temperature distillation.

 He asked Ferdinand Brickwedde of the United States Bureau of Standards to distil 4 liters of liquid hydrogen until just 1 ml remained unevaporated.
-In this small sample, Urey had calculated that the proportion of heavy hydrogen would be increased to about 100-200 greater than normal.
+In this small sample, Urey had calculated the proportion of heavy hydrogen would be 100-200 greater than normal.